 - Not properly checking equipment

 - Failure to follow procedures or errors in procedures like inserting IV lines

 - Administering the wrong medication or a wrong dosage

 - Failure to communicate clearly and care for the patient

-This is not a complete list of negligence in nursing examples.
+These are just examples, not a complete list.
 You may still be eligible to make a claim for compensation even if you haven’t experienced one of these problems but have suffered injury, illness, or loss due to negligence in nursing care given to you.

 Can I sue a nurse for negligence in nursing?